lloyd/littlepass/README.md

 This is just an experiment, it needs many things:

-0. Better Wordlists!
-This system is only as good as its wordlists.
+0. **Better Wordlists:**  This system is only as good as its wordlists.
 If you have a good idea how to get a large set of words appropriate for 8 year olds, please offer a better wordlist for the language which you speak!
-1. Testing - Do carefully constructed machine generated passwords work for kids?
+1. **Kid Testing:** - Do carefully constructed machine generated passwords work for kids?
-2. UX - It'd be awesome if a fantastic flow came along with this tool that showed us a great way to integrate it into products.
+2. **UX Recommendations:** - It'd be awesome if a fantastic flow came along with this tool that showed us a great way to integrate it into products.
 It'd be even better if that was a flow that was tested on little ones.
-3. Cryptanalysis - The hypothesis is that ~32 bits of entropy combined with strong password handling gives us a good balance between usability and protection for kids.
+3. **Cryptanalysis** - The hypothesis from this crypto amateur is that ~32 bits of entropy combined with strong password handling gives us a good balance between usability and protection for kids.
 It'd be nice to get some deeper analysis of the security of the system.